Azure/dalec/website/docs/quickstart.md

 First, let's start with the constructing a [Dalec spec](spec.md) file.

 We define the metadata for the package in the spec.
 This includes the name, packager, vendor, license, website, and description of the package.
 You may notice that many of these fields appear in package manager metadata for rpm and deb packages.
-This is because, for certain targets, Dalec will generate package files for these package managers and will utilize this information for that purpose.
+This is because Dalec will generate package files for these packaging systems and utilize this metadata.

 ```yaml
 # syntax=ghcr.io/azure/dalec/frontend:latest